GRAMMYs 2020: How to Watch, Performers, Who's Nominated and More

 Read on for your complete guide to the GRAMMYs, from how to watch, to who's nominated, who is performing and more.

-How do I watch the live red carpet show?
-Watch the official red carpet special with ET's Kevin Frazier and Keltie Knight at 7 p.m.
+How to watch the live red carpet show: Watch the official red carpet special with ET's Kevin Frazier and Keltie Knight at 7 p.m.
 EST on CBS and CBS All Access.

+How to follow ET's awards night and red carpet coverage: The Recording Academy and CBS will livestream the GRAMMYs Live from the Red Carpet pre-show exclusively on Twitter.
+Hosted by ET Live's Cassie DiLaura and The Recording Academy's Alina Vission, the show will feature coverage of the red carpet arrivals and behind-the-scenes action leading up to the 62nd Annual GRAMMY Awards on Sunday, Jan.
+26 at 5:00 PM, ET/2:00 PM, PT.
+Twitter’s livestream will be available via the @RecordingAcad and @CBS Twitter handles.

-How do I follow ET's awards night and red carpet coverage?
-ET will be bringing you interviews with the biggest names in music at ETLive.com and on the ET Live app -- available in the App Store as well as Google Play.
+ET also will be bringing you interviews with the biggest names in music at ETLive.com and on the ET Live app -- available in the App Store as well as Google Play, or by downloading the app on your Roku, Amazon Fire TV or Apple TV.
+ET Live also streams on channel 120 on Pluto TV, channel 1253 on Samsung TV Plus and in CBS All Access.

+And ET's coverage doesn't end on GRAMMYs night.
+Be sure to tune into ET on Monday for a breakdown of all the biggest moments from the show.
+Check your local listings for where and when to watch.

 Who's nominated?
 As mentioned earlier, Lizzo, Billie Eilish and Lil Nas X lead in nominations, and all three are up for Album of the Year, along with Bon Iver, Ariana Grande, Lana Del Rey, H.E.R. and Vampire Weekend.
 Nas X and Lizzo are also up for Best New Artist with some other heavy-hitting up and comers, including Spanish flamenco pop fusion sensation Rosalía.
 Check out the full list of nominees, as well as this year's biggest snubs and surprises.